4 days in Banff: Ultimate Itinerary to see the Canadian Rockies

 One tip on visiting Bow Valley parkway – I would recommend doing this drive in the morning on your way to Lake Louise.
 This is because the sun will be on the opposite side to the look out points so you will be able to see the mountains more clearly.
 By evening, the sun comes behind the mountains so it can be a little hazy.

-Banff Downtown
+Banff Itinerary Downtown

 We spent our last day here exploring the downtown.
 The first half of the day was just about grabbing coffee, walking around downtown, shopping and having lunch.
 We shopped for a few souvenirs and its here that I came across this amazing boutique called House of Angelica.
 Their collection is so chic and it’s mainly imported from Italy and Australia.
 So if you’re in the downtown and have some time, I’d suggest stopping here.